mpv-player/mpv/DOCS/man/input.rst

 ``repeatable``
     For some commands, keeping a key pressed doesn't run the command repeatedly.
     This prefix forces enabling key repeat in any case.
+``async``
+    Allow asynchronous execution (if possible).
+Note that only a few commands will support this (usually this is explicitly documented).
+Some commands are asynchronous by default (or rather, their effects might manifest after completion of the command).
+The semantics of this flag might change in the future.
+Set it only

 All of the osd prefixes are still overridden by the global ``--osd-level`` settings.